rmonfort/Mth_to_last_element/README.md

 ~~~

 ######OUTPUT SAMPLE:
-Print to stdout, the Mth element from the end of the list, one per line.
-If the index is larger than the list size or 0, ignore that input.
+Prints to stdout, the Mth element from the end of the list, one per line.
+If the index is larger than the list size, the program ignores that input.
 E.g.
 ~~~
 a
 g